 - 1/2 cup sliced almonds

-You may use all white flour for this recipe or use half whole wheat and half white.
+You may use all white flour (all purpose) for this recipe or use half whole wheat pastry flour and half white.
 I find that whole wheat pastry flour makes them less dry that whole wheat flour.
 Also, you may add the almonds to the batter or just on the top of the pancake once you pour the batter onto the griddle.
 Or both!